Troy (given name)

 Troy is a male given first name used in English-speaking countries, and may derive from the Irish Troightheach, meaning "foot soldier".
-Troy can also be a short form of the female name Geertruida in Dutch.
 Additionally Troy is utilised as an anglicised surname derived from a variety of Gaelic and Norman surnames.
 Further detail here Troy (surname).

 Alternately, especially as a modern given name for boys, the name may be of Classical Greek inspiration—derived from the ancient city of Troy (Τροία), site of the legendary Trojan War described in the Epic Cycle of Ancient Greece, most famously in Homer's epic poems the Iliad and the Odyssey.